michael2012z/BitBible/markdown/KJV/files/Num.md

 2. The children of Gad and the children of Reuben came and spake unto Moses, and to Eleazar the priest, and unto the princes of the congregation, saying,

-3. Ataroth, and Dibon, and Jazer, and Nimrah, and Heshbon, and Elealeh, and Shebam, and Nebo, and Beon,Nimrah: also called, Beth–nimrahShebam: also called, ShibmahBeon: also called, Baal–meon
+3. Ataroth, and Dibon, and Jazer, and Nimrah, and Heshbon, and Elealeh, and Shebam, and Nebo, and Beon,

 4. Even the country which the Lord smote before the congregation of Israel, is a land for cattle, and thy servants have cattle: